Uberi/speech_recognition/README.rst

 FLAC (for some systems)
 ~~~~~~~~~~~~~~~~~~~~~~~

 A `FLAC encoder <https://xiph.org/flac/>`__ is required to encode the audio data to send to the API.
-If using Windows (x86 or x86-64), OS X (Intel Macs only, OS X 10.6 or higher), or Linux (x86 or x86-64), the encoder is already bundled with this library - you do not need to install anything else.
+If using Windows (x86 or x86-64), OS X (Intel Macs only, OS X 10.6 or higher), or Linux (x86 or x86-64), this is **already bundled with this library - you do not need to install anything**.

 Otherwise, ensure that you have the ``flac`` command line tool, which is often available through the system package manager.